Hockey heartache for hosts, Ukraine violence shocks Games

 But Ukraine's Olympic team struggled to come to terms with deadly clashes at home in which at least 26 people were killed.

-Ukrainian athletes asked for permission to wear black arm bands to honour those killed, but the International Olympic Committee (IOC), which bans any sort of political or commemorative symbols during the Games, refused.
+Ukrainian athletes asked for permission to wear black arm bands to honor those killed, but the International Olympic Committee (IOC), which bans any sort of political or commemorative symbols during the Games, refused.

 "Yes it's a distraction, everyone's talking about it, people are saying 'what's happened in your country, what's happened?'" said Dmytro Mytsak, a Ukrainian giant slalom skier from Kiev.